ccs-ucb/290Q/assets/labs/L14-datapipe-osf/testing-datapipe.md

         Quotes from [Datapipe getting started](https://pipe.jspsych.org/getting-started).

 3. Add Datapipe to your jsPsych Experiment
     * Import the jsPsych [plugin for Datapipe](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-pipe/readme.md).
 You can do this by adding the following line to the head section of your page `experiment.html`, as you would to import any other jsPsych plugin.

     ```html
     <script src="https://unpkg.com/@jspsych-contrib/plugin-pipe"></script>
     ```

-    The documentation for the plugin is [can be found here](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-pipe/readme.md).
+    The documentation for the plugin [can be found here](https://github.com/jspsych/jspsych-contrib/blob/main/packages/plugin-pipe/readme.md).

     * Add a final trial to your experiment that saves the data to Datapipe using the plugin.
 Here is an example of that trial: